SupahAmbition/ftpServer/README.md

 * ftpclient.c	->  Run this program on the machine you want to recieve the file.
 * ftpserver.c 	->  Run this program on the machine you want to host/send the files from.
 * ./tests/ 		->  The directory that holds all the files we will be testing with.
+* ./recieve/ 	->	The directory that holds files that have been sent from the server to the client for testing.

 ## MAKEFILE RULES